-Interesting facts about Russia
+Interesting facts about Russia in 2021

 - Bureaucracy: With more government officials in Russia than anywhere else in the world, navigating bureaucracy consumes significant overhead for local businesses.
 The level of red tape has a counter-intuitive effect, discouraging compliance by making it impractical and burdensome;